Random Facts

 HYDROGEN AS A FUEL (HHO)

-The technology of using HHO or separating hydrogen and oxygen gases from water and injecting them together as fuel in cars, for one reason or the other, the technique is still not fully developed and though it is an excellent and promising idea, those “HHO” kits around the internet are unsurprisingly not performing as advertised.
+The technology of using HHO or separating hydrogen and oxygen gases from water and injecting them together as fuel in cars, for one reason or another, the technique is still not fully developed and though it is an excellent and promising idea, those “HHO” kits around the internet are unsurprisingly not performing as advertised.
 The worst thing is that people selling such kits know this but are still selling them using false claims.

 Those vague “kits” are making more trouble than providing solutions.
 One example is internal damage of the intake manifold because of excess moisture generated by those kits, not to mention corrosion by sodium chloride vapors and other chemicals used as catalysts for the electrolysis of water.
-You should know that the amount of HHO needed for giving some results in car engines is a lot more than those kits can generate by far.
+You should know that the amount of HHO needed to give some results in car engines is a lot more than those kits can generate by far.

 You should also know that when HHO burns, its main product is water.
-Though it is environmentally safer than carbon oxides, all that water will be inside your engine from the cylinders where the HHO mixture is burned, all the way to the exhaust manifold, catalyst converter, and the muffler.
+Though it is environmentally safer than carbon oxides, all that water will be inside your engine from the cylinders where the HHO mixture is burned, all the way to the exhaust manifold, catalyst converter, and muffler.

 HHO Generator Kit